Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/vpcs.md

 ---

-> logs about the ip traffic going to and from nework interfaces in your VPC
+> logs about the ip traffic going to and from network interfaces in your VPC

 - stored using cloudwatch logs
 - cen be viewed and retrieved in cloudwatch logs